A Comprehensive Taxonomy for Explainable Artificial Intelligence: A Systematic Survey of Surveys on Methods and Concepts: Introduction

-Our main contributions are: \begin{itemize} \item A detailed and complete taxonomy containing and structuring application relevant XAI method aspects so far considered in literature (see \autoref{fig:taxonomy}). \item A large collection of more than 50 surveys on XAI methods as starting material for research on the topic (see \surveytableref).
-To our knowledge, this represents the first meta-study on XAI methods. \item A large and diverse collection of more than 50 XAI methods presented as examples for the method aspects with a final detailed categorization by main method aspects (see \autoref{tab:methods.overview}). \end{itemize}
+Our main contributions are: \begin{itemize} \item \emph{Complete XAI method taxonomy:} A structured, detailed, and deep taxonomy of XAI method aspects (see \autoref{fig:taxonomy}); In particular, the taxonomy is complete with respect to application relevant XAI method and evaluation aspects that have so far been considered in literature, according to our structured literature search. \item \emph{Extensive XAI method meta-study:} A survey-of-surveys of more than 50 works on XAI related topics that may serve to pick the right starting point for a deeper dive into XAI and XAI sub-fields.
+To our knowledge, this is the most extensive and detailed meta-study specifically on XAI and XAI methods available so far. \item \emph{Broad XAI method review:} A large collection, review, and categorization of more than 50 hand-picked diverse XAI methods (see \autoref{tab:methods.overview}).
+This evidences the practical applicability of our taxonomy structure and the identified method aspects. \end{itemize}

-The rest of the paper reads as follows: In the following subsections we first introduce in more depth some basic notions of explainable AI for readers less familiar with the topic (\autoref{sec:definitions}), and then give some details on our review approach (\autoref{sec:approach}).
-The remainder of this work in \autoref{sec:taxonomy} then details XAI method aspects and the suggested taxonomy thereof, following a procedural approach.
-The aspects are each accompanied by illustrating examples, which are finally summarized and sorted into the main aspects of the taxonomy in \autoref{tab:methods.overview}.